JCollinJones25/trade_tracker/README.md

 ### Stretch Goals
 - include API for a candlestick chart for each stock ✅
-- another API for search bar to match ticker to stock name and show results
+- another API for search bar to match ticker to stock name and show results ✅
+- stock's current price changes color between green and red depending on previous price ✅
 - buttons to change the x axis on the graph to either 1HR, 1D, 1W.
-- stock's current price changes color between green and red depending on previous price.
 - Add stocks to a 'watch list' or 'favorites'
 - User AUTH

+## Major Issues
+- API usage does not last long
+    - 4 total APIs
+        - Graph and Search APIs have no limit
+        - The two Stock info API's have the same endpoint with 100 daily use limit (with two for the same endpoint, that is cut in half)